ramorel/grad-school/R/trial_research_sample.md

 Richard Paquin Morel
 1/30/2018

-## Background and data
+## Background

+For my PhD qualifying paper, I studied how influential actors in social networks access and share information.
+I used a combination of network analysis and qualitative analysis.
+The specific content area was professional development providers in mathematics.
+PD providers work with K-12 teachers to help them learn new policies and to develop their teaching abilities.
+They work closely with teachers and so can a profound influence on the kind of information they receive about new policies.
+With the widespread adoption of the [Common Core State Standards](http://www.corestandards.org/), teachers will likely learning about the standards from PD providers.

+## The problem

+Working on my empirics, I knew I wanted a way to cleanly distinguish providers in influential positions from those that did not.
+I did not want an arbitrary cutoff, like those in the 90th percentile of some measure of network influence.
+I chose to focus on individuals in brokerage positions, because there is a strong line of research about the privileges of brokering.
+So, I can up with a test of brokerage using exponential random graph models as the baseline and a well-established measure of brokerage from [Gould and Fernandez's 1989 paper "Structures of Mediation: A Formal Approach to Brokerage in Transaction Networks ](https://www.jstor.org/stable/270949).

+This is the R code for my approach.

+## Testing incidence of brokering in a network

-My dissertation uses data that I cannot publicly share.
+My PhD qualifying paper uses data that I cannot publicly share.
 So I will use a publicly available set to demonstrate this code.
 The `ergm` pack has a number of sample social networks.
 First, load the relevant libraries.

 ``` r
 library(statnet)